ixvu/w4111_wiki/physical-design.md

 - 2009 english wikipedia: 14GB (you can fit this in your laptop!)
 - You don’t have to have Google infrastructure to do interesting things.

+## What is the API between data base system and disk?
+- API is centered around a page, a fixed size block of data.
+This is the unit we pass around.
+We want to amortize the cost of having to move that arm.

+- If page you read from disk too small: dominated by moving arm around
+- If page is too big (ie. 1 GB in size): read a huge amount of data but only access a small amount inside of it.
+Typically Operating system will pick a page size between 4kb and 64kb in size to balance out moving the arm and reading more data than you ask for.

+- The data we store is in terms of pages.
+- On disk, we store a file that represents Customers Table.
+We split and store Customers Table as pages.

+-(graph)

+##